freedomotic/fd-developer-manual/docs/source/rules/triggers.rst

 To know which is the default channel of a particular event see listenable events page (TODO ADD A LINK).
 To capture the event you
 just create a trigger that is listening to the same channel.
-For example the **PersonMoving** event is published on the channel ``app.event.sensor.person.movement.moving``.
+For example, the **PersonMoving** event is published on the channel ``app.event.sensor.person.movement.moving``.

 To intercept a person's movement you can define a trigger listening to